 This area is known for its high cost of living, which means you should anticipate higher costs for everyday goods and services, housing, groceries, and health care.

-Located in the state of California, Torrance is a mid-sized city with a population of 147,307 inhabitants.
-In Torrance, there are 7,194 people per square mile, which is well above the national population density average.
-Individuals of White (50%) and Asian (34%) backgrounds make up a significant portion of the population of Torrance.
+Located in the state of California, Torrance is a mid-sized city with a population of 144,430 residents.
+In Torrance, there are 7,039 people per square mile, which is well above the national population density average.
+Individuals of White (43%) and Asian (38%) backgrounds make up a significant portion of the population of Torrance.
 Long travel times to work can be one of the most frustrating things in the world - right behind housework!
 If you decide that living in Torrance is the right fit for you, your one way commute time will average 29 minutes, which is about average when compared to the national commute time of 26 minutes.